bcgov/BCSC-SS/README.md

-# BCSC-BPS
+# BCSC-SS
-Resources for broader public sector (bps) agencies to learn, discover and complete integration of the BC Services Card authentication component within bps online service.
+Resources to make it easier for public organizations to offer the widely used BC Services Card a secure and verified government issued identity card as a login option for online services.

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/dashboard?id=bcgov_BCSC-SS)